MathisWeiss/MathisWeiss/README.md

 - 👋 Hi, I’m @MathisWeiss
-- 📖 I’m currently studying computer science at the University of Siegen.
+- 📖 I’m currently working at the University of Siegen.

 <!---
 MathisWeiss/MathisWeiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.